-Discover Chiang Mai Sunday Walking Street - Chiang Mai
+Chiang Mai Sunday Walking Street

-Add art and flavor to your Chiang Mai adventure by heading to Sunday Walking Street.
-This gathering of artists, craftsmen, performers, and traders covers the center of the old walled city from Tha Phae Gate down to the entire length of Ratchadamnoen Road every Sunday from 4:00pm until midnight.
+Add art and flavor to your Chiang Mai adventure by heading to the unmissable Chiang Mai Sunday Walking Street.
+This gathering of artists, craftsmen, performers, and traders runs from the center of the old walled city from Tha Phae Gate down the entire length of Ratchadamnoen Road every Sunday from 4:00pm until midnight.

 Wear comfortable clothes for the long walk.
-Should you get tired in the middle of exploring stalls and food outlets, you can easily get a 30-minute foot massage for as low as 30 BHT.
+Should you get tired in the middle of exploring stalls and food outlets, you can easily get a 30-minute foot massage for as low as THB 30!

 The street really comes to life by nightfall with its colorful lights and live street performances.
-However, the spectacle also attracts most of the market’s patrons and first-time visitors.
-It is a good idea for travelers who want to really see the art stalls and food booths to begin their exploration before 6 or 7 PM.
-If you are within the vicinity of Sunday Walking Street before 4 PM, Trip Guru recommends that you visit Wat Phan Tao on the main street and Wat Chedi Luang down a side street before you head to Ratchadamnoen Road.
+However, the spectacles also attract most of the market’s patrons and first-time visitors.
+If you want to explore the art stalls and food booths, it’s best to begin your exploration before 6:00pm or 7:00pm.

 Note that the entire 1.2km stretch of Ratchadamnoen Road is closed to traffic while the market is open, so prepare to stretch your legs if you plan on seeing it from end to end.